BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - IUI interface function: get_from_json,
 - IUI interface function: set_to_json.

-SC_Data wrapper also would provide a chance to automize the structural sizing which will be discussed later.
+CS_Data wrapper also would provide a chance to automize the structural sizing which will be discussed later.
 For example, for a panel, the thickness is sizeable while the widths are not.
-Hence, SC_Data would be improved with a sizeability interface.
+Hence, CS_Data would be improved with a sizeability interface.

 #### 4.2.6.
 The CS Class Hierarchy <a id='sec426'></a>